wywywywy/docker_stats_exporter/README.md

 Because of the way `docker stats` works, it always takes at least 2 seconds to output the results.
 Basically it takes a snapshot then after a second it takes another one to compare the results.

-So there is no point querying the exporter more than once every 3 or so seconds.
+So there is no point pooling the Docker engine more than once every 3 or so seconds.

 Also because `docker stats` runs one process for each container to gather metrics, this exporter is not suitable for nodes that have a large number (hundreds) of containers.